-Individual business case analysis.
+This course analyzes individual business cases.
 Students must register for one credit hour of Bus 696 during the semester that they expect to complete their oral examination and receive their degree.

 Courses in Economics (Econ)

 510. Human Resource Economics (3)